Skip to main content

 When to consider genomic testing

-• When there is a family history of skeletal abnormalities or significant short stature (>3 standard deviations).
+• there is a family history of skeletal anomalies or significant short stature (three standard deviations above the mean (>3SD)).

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From this directory you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
 You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-• Family history of short stature.
+• family history of short stature; and

-• Family history of skeletal problems.
+• family history of skeletal problems.

 • Look carefully at both parents for height and disproportion.